matt-palmer999/britishpatriots/_posts/2026-08-20-orthographic-alignment-accord.md

 Under Directive 2026/402, dubbed the Orthographic Alignment Accord, British producers wishing to retain access to the EU single market will be required to update export packaging so that European consumers can pronounce the product without, in the Commission's words, "requiring a degree in Old English."

 Top of the list is Worcestershire Sauce, which officials say contains at least four surplus letters.
 From next spring, EU-bound shipments must be labelled Wooster-sher Sauce.
-"For decades, European shoppers seeking a splash of umami have stood frozen in the aisle, terrified of attempting 'War-cess-ter-shyer,'" said EU Chief Orthography Commissioner Jean-Luc Orthographe.
+"For decades, European shoppers seeking a splash of umami have stood frozen in the aisle, terrified of attempting 'War-cess-ter-shyer,'" said EU Chief Orthography Commissioner Jean-Luc Vandenbroucke.
 "Non-EU imports must meet our linguistic clarity standards before crossing the border."

 Other staples affected include: